anondev1993/empires/README.md

 ### Delegation

 In order to join an Empire, a lord will need to delegate the handling of his Realm to the Empire.
 Delegating your Realm does not mean that the Empire (or the Emperor) can transfer you Realm to another address, as the amount of actions the Emperor can perform is limited to the main functions of the Realms contracts.
+The multi-call capability of Starknet's contract abstraction is leveraged in order to send a unique transaction, which will allow the user to both approve and delegate his Realm to the Empire.

 ### Primary mechanics